MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-concepts/includes/7-testing-schools-of-thought.md

 Behavior driven development (or BDD) is very similar to TDD, but with greater focus on using acceptance tests to guide development at a high level.
 You may work with your customers, business partners, or program managers to define a set of tests that list the needed criteria for the product.
 These tests are usually much higher-level descriptions of functionality than unit tests and are more business-oriented.

 BDD can use many different tools, but they all tend to focus on documenting different stages of expectations for the functionality such as the comments do in the test below.
-They also likely list the scope of what is expected, for example, in this simple example the comments specify that this app is only expected to add two numbers.
+They also likely list the scope of what is expected.
+In the basic example pictured below, the comments specify that this app is only expected to add two numbers.
 :::image type="content" source="../media/test-bdd.png" alt-text="An empty test method in Visual Studio with several comments describing business needs of the app's calculator function.":::

 ## DRY (Don't Repeat Yourself)